-There is a reason why 56.6% of Australians believe renovating is the best way to increase the value of a property, it is because it is widely considered the fastest way to boost a property’s value.
+A huge 56.6% of Australians believe renovating is the best way to increase the value of a property, because it is widely considered the fastest way to boost a property’s value.
 While renovations can range from simple home improvements to major refurbishments and additions, such as adding another bedroom or level, it is important to consider the amount of money, time and effort you’re prepared to invest in a renovation, and which areas of your home would benefit most from an upgrade.

 Renovators need to keep a close eye on their budget, some renovations may be very costly but fail to result in increased property value.
 This can create a situation where the cost of the property outweighs its market worth, also known as overcapitalisation.
 Our survey data has provided insights to help us understand what features the Australian public would be willing to pay more for when purchasing a property.